carvalhoj-ppb/nx_ws_poc/README.md

 We also refer to these packages being auto-symlinked during npm install as a single workspace, meaning it's a nested package within the current local file system that is explicitly defined in the package.json workspaces configuration.

-We also have this tooling on plaform
+We also have this tooling on platform

 # SCRIPTS